fp7-netide/IDE/README.md

 ### Compiler errors after pulling

 The code you just pulled may use a more recent version of the Topology meta-model.
 If you run into compiler errors, just repeat step 5 and 6 from the Installation guide.
 This generates new model code from the newest version of the meta-model.

+### Large amounts of disk space used

+NetIDE creates a VM for each specified topology to set up a clean simulation environment.
+Delete the gen folder in your project and open the Virtualbox GUI to delete the VM completely, once you do not need it anymore.